-Everyone wants to look their best on their wedding day, and sometimes having a wedding date on the calendar is good motivation for going to the gym and getting into a fitness routine.
+Most people want to look and feel amazing on their big days, and sometimes having a wedding date on the calendar is good motivation for going to the gym and getting into a fitness routine.

-Maybe you work out regularly and you just want to kick it up a notch, or you haven’t been to the gym in a while and you want to get back in the swing of things.
+Maybe you work out regularly but you want to kick it up a notch, or you haven’t been to the gym in a while and want to get back in the swing of things.
 The best way to find success is to find a workout plan that you like and have someone commit to doing it with you.
-(And who’s a better workout partner than your very own future spouse?)
+(And who’s a better workout partner than your own future spouse?)

-If you want to lose a little bit of weight or feel healthy before your wedding day, it’s important to start as early as possible (at least six months in advance of your date) so that you don’t feel the pressure to do two-a-days or skimp on eating.
+If you want to lose a little bit of weight or feel healthier before your wedding day, it’s important to start as early as possible (at least six months in advance of your date) so that you don’t feel the pressure to do two-a-days or skimp on eating closer to the date.
 Remember to always approach exercise and eating habits in a healthy and balanced way.

 Six Months Before The Wedding Day